 The Complete Guide to Schedule C for Freelancers

-If you earned money from freelancing, contract work, or a side hustle, there's a strong chance you need to file Schedule C (Profit or Loss From Business) with your federal tax return.
-This is the form where sole proprietors and single-member LLCs report their business income and deduct their business expenses.
+If you earned money from freelancing, contract work, or a side hustle, you likely need to file Schedule C (Profit or Loss From Business) with your federal tax return.
+This is where sole proprietors and single-member LLCs report business income and deduct business expenses.

-Schedule C isn't complicated once you understand the structure, but getting it wrong can trigger IRS attention - especially if you report a loss.
-Here's a line-by-line breakdown of what matters.
+Schedule C is straightforward once you understand the structure, but getting it wrong can trigger IRS attention, especially if you report a loss.

 Who Files Schedule C?